kishorekumar-services/book-trailer/ai-instructions.md

 - Maestro: https://maestro.mobile.dev

+# Copilot Instructions: Google Maps (React Native, 2025+)

+When generating or modifying code that integrates Google Maps APIs in this project, always follow these rules:

+1. ✅ Use only **modern APIs**:
+   - For place picking & search → Use **Places API (New)**, with `PlaceAutocompleteElement` or equivalent updated methods.
+   - For routing & navigation → Use **Routes API** (`computeRoutes`, `computeRouteMatrix`, `searchAlongRoute`), **not** the deprecated Directions API.
+   - For maps display → Use the official **Maps SDK for Android/iOS**, or React Native bindings like `react-native-maps`.

+2. 🚫 Do **not** use:
+   - Deprecated `google.maps.places.Autocomplete()`
+   - Legacy Places API or legacy Directions API

+3. ⚡ Implementation guidelines:
+   - For “From” and “To” location selection: always implement autocomplete using **Places API (New)**.
+   - For route calculation: call **Routes API → computeRoutes** with parameters for real-time traffic and travel modes (`DRIVE`, `TWO_WHEELER`, `WALK`, etc.).
+   - For ETA / fare estimation workflows: use **computeRouteMatrix**.
+   - For searching POIs along a trip: use **searchAlongRoute**.

+4. 🔐 API Keys:
+   - Always load Google API keys from **secure environment variables** (not hardcoded).
+   - Restrict API keys by Android/iOS package name and referrer.

+5. 🛠 React Native specifics:
+   - Prefer TypeScript typings when available.
+   - Ensure code works with latest React Native (>=0.74) and `react-native-maps`.
+   - Use hooks (`useEffect`, `useState`, `useRef`) for state management and Google Maps callbacks.

+6. 📌 General:
+   - Include error handling and fallbacks for network/API errors.
+   - Optimize for performance: debounce user input in autocomplete, lazy-load Maps SDK when possible.
+   - Ensure code suggestions align with **2025+ Google Maps Platform updates**.

 ⚠️ **All contributors and AI assistants must follow this guide strictly.**
 If in doubt → refuse and escalate to human approval.